vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 553 commits since the previous release, including 226 fixes.
+More than 555 commits since the previous release, including 227 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Tue Sep 22 06:08:43 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Wed Sep 23 05:55:11 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER